 We aim to bring you the latest news and information from Bere Regis Parish Council.
-The Parish Council meets on the 2nd Thursday of each month at 7pm in the Drax Hall (next meeting 11th September)
+The Council meets monthly on the 2nd Thursday at 7pm in the Drax Hall (the next meeting is on the 8th January 2026).

 Recent News from Bere Regis Parish Council